Hot Hyundai Kona N revealed to top crossover range

 Although the Kona already exists as a hybrid and electric model, the petrol-only models are now technically hybrids too thanks to the addition of a mild-hybrid 48V system.
 It’s standard on the 1.0-litre turbocharged petrol models, all of which produce 120hp.
 The SE Connect, Premium and Ultimate models are also available with the 1.6-litre hybrid petrol engine, which all come with an automatic gearbox.

 At the top end of the scale, the Kona N combines a 2.0-litre turbocharged petrol engine with an eight-speed automatic transmission.
-Specs are to be confirmed in the coming weeks, but expect it to feature high-performance driving features such as launch control.
+It produces 280hp which gets the N from 0-62mph in 5.5 seconds.
+Its top speed is 149mph.

 Hyundai Kona release date